saveriogzz/CS_Curriculum/README.md

 # Computer Science Curriculum

-This repository is intended to be used to track the Computer Science Curriculum I attended.
+This repository is intended to be used to track the Computer Science Curriculum I am attending.
 I took inspiration from Siraj Raval's https://github.com/llSourcell/Learn_Computer_Science_in_5_Months, which I thanks every day.